JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2023-09/7-habits-intro-inside-out/index.md

 ---
-title: "7 Habits from Stephen Covey - Inside Out"
+title: "7 Habits from Stephen R. Covey - Inside Out"
 description: "Consistency is key, at home, at work, everywhere.
 What I like about the Inside Out approach is that it makes you accountable.
 Let's dive into the topic."
 date: 2023-09-04
 image: images/2023-09-31-internalized-principles-and-patterns-of-behavior.jpg